-Go is one of the world's great strategy board games and originated over 3000 years ago in China.
-It is part of popular culture today in Japan, China and Korea, and known as Igo, Weiqi or Baduk in these countries.
+Go is one of the world's great strategy board games and originated over 3,000 years ago in China.
+It is part of popular culture today in Japan, China and Korea, and known as Igo, Weiqi or Baduk respectively in these countries.

 Go is a game for two players with just a few simple rules that is fun for all ages.
 You start with an empty board and then place pieces alternately, vying to map out more territory.
 However, if you overstretch, your pieces can be captured and taken off the board.

-The British Go Association is a voluntary organisation promoting Go in the UK.
+We are a voluntary organisation - promoting Go in the UK since the 1950s.